 Disneyland Food Options

 You can find almost any kind of food at Disneyland.
-There are tons of sit-down restaurants (many with reservations available), fast-casual restaurants, and tons of snack stands.
-And they have Starbucks and other coffee options.
+There are many sit-down restaurants (many with reservations available), fast-casual restaurants, and many snack stands.
+They also have Starbucks and other coffee options.

 They also have Disney character meals at the hotels and in the parks.

-What’s extra cool is that there’s often some sort of event going on where there are special food options.
+What’s extra cool is that there’s often some event with special food options.

 LEGOLAND Pros and Cons